-Learn more about Eion, our science, and how we work with the existing agriculture system.
+Learn more about Eion, our carbon removal process, and how we’re working with farmers and the existing agriculture system.

 Eion is a carbon removal company.
 We use the Earth’s natural mineralization cycle to remove carbon dioxide from the atmosphere safely, permanently, and verifiably.
 Eion works closely with farmers, ranchers, and existing agriculture systems to improve soil health and create jobs in rural communities.